jonathanKingston/allot/README.md

 # Allot

-A collection of utils for JavaScript classes but could also be used with browserify for in browser classes.
+A way of defining interfaces from one JavaScript class to a new class.

+The idea is still a little abstract at the moment however its useful for building quick interfaces from one class to another.

 ## Usage

+### `allot.factory`
-`allot.factory` builds a new class based upon SuperClass.
+  Builds a new class based upon SuperClass.

+#### Static methods from instance methods

 ```js